daramir/terminal-slides-pub/uniswap-bite-size/reveal-hugo/content/uniswap/body.md

 1. Background (Univ1 - Uni v3, some about AMMs)

-## Background
+## Background (1/x)

 {{% fragment %}} Uniswap v1 - 2018. {{% /fragment %}}
 {{% fragment %}} Can only pair ERC20-ETH.
 No token-to-token "directly". {{% /fragment %}}
 {{% fragment %}} Can still be done in the same tx, but had to route through an ETH pair. {{% /fragment %}}

 {{% fragment %}}
-Uni V3 defines [Range Orders](https://docs.uniswap.org/protocol/concepts/V3-overview/range-orders#buy-limit-orders), but in fact, it is still not a CLOB.
+Uni V3 defines [Range Orders](https://docs.uniswap.org/protocol/concepts/V3-overview/range-orders#buy-limit-orders), but in fact, it is still not a **CLOB**.
 [Its creators tout it](https://twitter.com/danrobinson/status/1504867385009852419?s=20&t=Gm0NAAlzU5Yt9huMjuSgcQ) as a hybrid between AMM and CLOB.
 {{% /fragment %}}

 {{% fragment %}}